 Filters help sort emails based on specific criteria, such as sender, subject line, or keywords.
 This is an effective way to sort through the overwhelming amount of emails in your inbox.
 You can set up filters to automatically file emails into specific folders or to flag emails that need immediate attention.

 Archive old emails that you no longer need to access frequently.
 This will reduce clutter and make it easier to find the important emails that you need.
-You can archive them to separate folders or use Gmail's archive feature to clean up your inbox.
+You can archive them to separate folders or use gmail's archive feature to clean up your inbox.

 Managing your inbox proactively is essential to prevent your inbox from becoming overwhelming.
 It is crucial to adopt habits that will ensure your inbox remains manageable.
 Here are some tips to manage your inbox effectively: